This article discusses how to cook plain, simple basmati rice. Known as chawal, this is an essential recipe to go with almost any Indian meal.

 - ½ tsp salt

-- Drain the water and put the soaked rice into a heavy pot.
+- Drain the rice and put it into the pan.
 Add the water and salt.
 Bring to a boil over medium heat, uncovered.

 - When it starts boiling, cover and reduce the heat to very low.
-Cook for ten minutes.
+Cook for fifteen minutes.
 Do not open the pot during this process.

-- 400g of uncooked basmati rice is approximately two metric cups.
+- 400g of uncooked basmati rice is approximately two cups.

 - The cooking time will vary slightly depending on the age and quality of the rice you use.